Salient (magazine): Radio station

-Salient FM, known as VBC until 2015, was a non-profit station which operated at Victoria University of Wellington from 2007-2019.
+Salient FM, known as VBC until 2015, was a non-profit station which operated at Victoria University of Wellington from 2007 to 2019.
 It took the place of Radio Active as the university's campus-based and student-oriented radio station.
 It was funded by the university and VUWSA through the budget allocated for Salient, and also had advertisers and sponsors.

 In October 2013, VUWSA held a referendum asking whether it should cease funding the station from 2014 after a student moved a motion requesting a referendum at VUWSA's AGM.
 Out of the 2,105 votes cast on the question, 61 percent favoured continuing to fund the VBC.

 As of May 2014, VUWSA President Sonya Clark had been made a trustee of the defunct VBC Trust in order to wind it down, so that VUWSA could take control of the station.
 The Trust owed IRD about $3,000 in unpaid tax, which Clark said VUWSA intended to pay.
 The 2014 Salient editors expressed an interest in transforming the VBC into "Salient Radio".
 In 2015, the station was rebranded Salient FM.

 Salient FM had a diverse programme targeted at Victoria University of Wellington students.
 Genres of alternative, electronic, and hip-hop music were most commonly broadcast.
 The station also heavily encouraged Wellingtonian and New Zealand musical acts.
 The station also hosted a number of politics and current affairs focused shows, notably the Young Matt Show and Bandwagon Radio.
 These programmes discussed important political issues and policies, particularly those most relevant to VUW students.

 In December 2019, Salient FM was shut down following a decision from the VUWSA CEO Matthew Tucker.
 Full reasoning behind the Salient FMs discontinuation was not made public.
 In response to this, an Official Investigation Act request was filed to investigate if cutting the station was unconstitutional.
 Salient FM's two editors Jazz Kane and Nav Nair commented "We're pretty confident that it is entirely unconstitutional".